-One of the most tragic things that can happen to a woman and her loved ones, especially if it is her first baby, is to discover late in a desired pregnancy that something has gone terribly wrong.
+One of the most tragic things that can happen to a woman and her loved ones is to discover late in a desired pregnancy that something has gone terribly wrong.
 The fetus is discovered to have a serious or even fatal problem of development or to have a genetic disorder that will leave it seriously impaired.
-In spite of everything, nothing can be done to give the baby a chance for a normal life - perhaps not even a chance for life itself.
+In spite of everything, nothing can be done to give the baby a chance for a normal life – perhaps not even a chance for life itself.

 At Boulder Abortion Clinic, we see many women and couples who have this difficult problem.
 They wanted to have a baby, made plans for it, and were happy at the prospect of this glorious fulfillment, only to find out that they face tragedy instead of happiness.